BEST RESISTANCE BAND CHEST WORKOUT

 4.)
 THE WRAP-AROUND PRESS

-Anchor the band to something behind you and allow your elbows to flare out a bit to the side as you press so that the band wraps around the corners of the delts, adding resistance as the hands move the arms into adduction.
+Starting position is standing in front of your band anchor point.
+Loop band to something behind you and allow your elbows to flare out a bit to the side as you press so that the band wraps around the corners of the delts, adding resistance as the hands move the arms into adduction.

 This is actually a natural pressing position for a standard bench press.
 If the elbows stay tucked to your sides you won’t achieve complete chest contraction.